 Through hands-on experience with robotics, our members learn valuable skills in engineering, programming, leadership and more.
 We work to inspire other youth in our community to join a FIRST robotics program through our community outreach programs, offering workshops and demonstrations at local schools, businesses and events.

 Team 4042, Nonstandard Deviation

 Team 4042 was founded in 2009, and was originally named “Dawgbotics”.
-As a team, 4042 focuses on innovation and uniqueness through their robot designs, and is internationally recognized for these unique designs.
-4042 competed with teams from around the world at the 2018 FTC World Championship, and is hoping to return in 2019.
+As a team, 4042 focuses on innovation through their robot designs, and is internationally recognized for these unique designs.
+4042 won the Collins Aerospace Innovate Award in 2020 and advanced to the Washington State championships.
+In the 2018 season, 4042 competed with teams from around the world at the FTC World Championship.

 In the 2017-18 season, 4042 won the Rockwell Collins Innovate award at both the West Super-Regional and Washington State Championships, and received nominations for the Design, Control and even Inspire awards throughout their season.

 Founded in 2021, this team provides a low-pressure environment where members can focus on developing their skills and develop robots for purposes beyond competition.
 Members are given freedom to pursue their interests alongside honing skills in programming and in the engineering/design process.